sarada-mohanty/sample-cognito-integrated-bedrock-agents-chat-ui/README.md

 4. **AI Interaction**: Amazon Bedrock Agents process user queries and return responses directly to the frontend

 This architecture eliminates the need for a custom backend while maintaining enterprise-grade security.

+## Solution Overview

+This guidance demonstrates how to build a secure, browser-based chat application that connects directly to [Amazon Bedrock Agents](https://aws.amazon.com/bedrock/agents/).
+The solution addresses the need for organizations to quickly deploy AI-powered chat interfaces with enterprise-grade security and authentication.

+**What**: A React-based chat UI that securely connects to Amazon Bedrock Agents.

+**Who**: Developers and organizations looking to implement secure AI chat interfaces.

+**Why**: To provide a production-ready solution for deploying secure AI chat applications with minimal setup.

+The solution leverages [AWS Amplify](https://aws.amazon.com/amplify/) for hosting and deployment, while implementing secure access through [Amazon Cognito](https://aws.amazon.com/cognito/)'s User and Identity Pools for temporary credential management and API authentication.

 ### Demo